TUM-DAML/seml/examples/README.md

    - `executable`: Name of the Python script containing the experiment Optionally, it can contain
    - `conda_environment`: Name of the Anaconda virtual environment; will be loaded before the experiment is executed.
+   - `name`: Name of output file and job name used by Slurm.
+Default: Collection name
    - `output_dir`: Directory to store log files in.
 Default: Current directory
    - `project_root_dir`: (Relative or absolute) path to the root of the project. seml will then upload all the source files imported by the experiment to the MongoDB.
 Moreover, the uploaded source files will be